China to tighten air pollution monitoring rules

 From January 1, 2016, all localities in China will have to provide these numbers to the public, the report said.

-However, Zhou was reported as saying only that the results should start to be publicized "at an appropriate time."
+However, Zhou was reported as saying only that the results should start to be publicised "at an appropriate time".

 The ministry declined to comment when contacted by Reuters.